Strictification and non-strictification of monoidal categories: Introduction

 \subsection{Organisation of the paper}

 In \cref{sec:1}, we recall the basic concepts in monoidal category theory.
-In \cref{sec:2}, we recall Kassel's construction of the strictification of a monoidal category, where we slightly simplify his argument.
+In \cref{sec:2}, we recall Mac Lane's construction of the strictification of a monoidal category following Kassel \cite{kassel}, where we slightly simplify the argument given therein.
 We also prove the universal property of the strictification (both for monoidal functors and monoidal natural transformations) and conclude with a concrete realisation of this construction for categories whose collection of objects is given by the free magma on a set.
 In \cref{sec:3}, in a completely analogous way to the previous one, we start constructing the non-strictification of a monoidal category, later we show its universal property (for monoidal functors and monoidal natural transformations) and conclude with a concrete realisation for categories whose collection of objects is given by the free monoid on a set.
-In \cref{sec:4}, we review 2-categories, 2-functors and 2-adjunctions from the point of view of enrichments.
-Later we prove \cref{prop:intr} and \cref{thm:intr} and conclude obtaining a pair of adjoint equivalences for the core truncations of the aforementioned 2-categories.
+In \cref{sec:4}, we review 2-categories, 2-functors and 2-adjunctions, upgrade the (non-)strictification to 2-functors \eqref{eq:str_and_q_intro}, prove the 2-adjunctions \eqref{eq:adjunctions_intro} and conclude obtaining a pair of adjoint equivalences for the core truncations of the aforementioned 2-categories.
+In \cref{sec:5}, after reviewing monads and 2-monads, we study Power's general coherence result for 2-monads and use it to recover the constructions of $\Cstr$ and $\C_q$ when applied to the free monoid 2-monad and free magma 2-monad, respectively.
+Finally, in \cref{sec:6}, we start by providing a different model for the strictification of monoidal categories using the category of right-module endofunctors.
+Later, we gently introduce bicategories, pseudofunctors, transformations and modifications and explain how these generalise well-known concepts in (monoidal) category theory.
+Lastly, we consider the bicategorical Yoneda embedding and give a detailed proof that the biequivalence $\B \to \mathsf{str}(\B)$ amounts to the monoidal equivalence \eqref{eq:Psi_intro} when a monoidal category is viewed as a one-object bicategory.